Many online articles claim that a bed's base affects a mattress's performance, but this is only true in some cases.

 With a solid base, you don’t need to worry about slats moving around or breaking, but solid base beds tend to be heavier.

-Sprung bases deliver a softer sleeping surface and enhance the qualities of a mattress, although they are a lot more expensive too.
+Sprung bases deliver a softer sleeping surface and enhance a mattress's qualities, but they are also much more expensive.

-They are only available with divan bed frames and are considered a luxury option, with the springs acting as an additional support layer.
+They are only available with divan bed frames and are considered a luxury option.
+The springs act as an additional support layer.

 The benefit of a sprung base is you won’t experience the bed’s natural rigidity, although you are unlikely to experience it anyway with a thick mattress.

-If your mattress dips when you are in bed, there’s a chance your bed base is broken.
-The base should be strong with no play when you stand on it.
+If your mattress dips when you are in bed, your bed base may be broken.
+The base should be strong and not play when you stand on it.

 Spending a lot of money on a mattress is pointless if your bed base is broken.
 One broken slat or a wonky solid case will ruin the platform for your mattress.

 The simplest solution is to replace your bed with a new one.
-Check out our range of divansottomans, and standard bed frames for ideas.
+For ideas, check out our range of divans, ottomans, and standard bed frames.

 Mesh bed bases are built into metal bed frames as a lightweight solution.
-They mimic the performance of a solid bed base because the metal is rigid, although gaps in the mesh give the mattress some relief when you lay on it.
+Because the metal is rigid, it mimics the performance of a solid bed base, although gaps in the mesh relieve the mattress when you lay on it.

-Mesh bed bases have metal cross-bars for support, and they work fine with all types of mattresses, thin or thick, although they are most commonly paired with mattresses under 20cm as a cheap and cheerful sleeping solution.
+Mesh bed bases have metal crossbars for support.
+They work well with all types of mattresses, thin or thick, although they are most commonly paired with mattresses under 20cm as a cheap and cheerful sleeping solution.